 Ferrara's Palio

-The Sunday race is held in the evocative Piazza Ariostea, signing the closure of a whole month of celebrations, parades and other competitions among the eight colorful districts of Ferrara.
+The Sunday race is held in the evocative Piazza Ariostea, signing the closure of a whole month of celebrations, parades and competitions among the eight colorful districts of Ferrara.
 The race is divided into four categories: the race of “putti” and “putte” (boys and girls under 15 years), the race of the donkeys and, most importantly, the race of the Berbers, or half-breed horses.

-San Secondo Parmense’s Districts’ Palio
+San Secondo Parmense's Palio

-The districts of San Secondo compete in the ancient practice of the Quintana, or Saracen joust, in three days of tournaments from Friday to Sunday.
-The historical re-enactment that goes with the competition is truly evocative.
 On the first day, we see parading flag-wavers, musicians, and figures in medieval costume.
-On Saturday, after the procession of the spouses, the districts meet for the ritual of the propitiatory dinner (an excellent opportunity to taste the typical delights of the Parma area).
-Finally on Sunday, before the Palio, there’s the wedding, followed by the benediction of the horses.
+On Saturday, after the procession of the spouses, and the districts meet for the ritual of the propitiatory dinner (an excellent opportunity to taste the typical delights of the Parma area).
+Finally on Sunday, the wedding takes place before the Palio, followed by the benediction of the horses.

 Parma's Palio

-Bobbio’s Districts’ Palio
+Bobbio's Palio

-After the Sunday parade, the participants compete in a series of playful challenges: egg-throwing, archery, brick running, the greasy-pole, tug of war and, last but not least, the big binge.
+After the Sunday parade, the participants compete in a series of playful challenges: egg-throwing, archery, brick race, the greasy-pole, tug of war and, last but not least, the big binge.
 The location of the races in the squares and streets of the city is a great starting point to explore a small village located right in the heart of the four provinces of Emilia.

-Faenza’s Palio of Niballo
+Faenza's Palio del Niballo

-June has been, since 1959, Faenza‘s Palio’s month.
+June has been, since 1959, the month of Faenza’s Palio.
 But the history of this event is much older and more complex.
 It was documented for the first time in the late 15th century, but it probably dates back to even earlier times.

-There are five districts involved, four of them descending from the ancient city division (Rioni Rosso, Giallo, Verde, and Nero) and one created specifically to involve the modern peripheral area of the city (Borgo Durbecco, former White Rione).
+There are five districts involved, four of them descending from the ancient city division (Rioni Rosso, Giallo, Verde, and Nero) and one created specifically to involve a suburban area of the city (Borgo Durbecco, former White Rione).

 A must see is the flag-waving tournament: the beautiful figures and choreographies intertwine with the sounds of the musicians wearing traditional costumes.